+val getTokenStream : string -> TokenStream val parse: string -> polynomial

+Note in the previous examples that you can successfully parse either constants or complete terms; but after you locate a HAT symbol, a number must follow.
+This sort of parsing, in which you look only at the next token to guide the parsing process, is referred to as LL(1), which stands for left-to-right, leftmost derivation parsing; 1 means that only one look-ahead symbol is used.
+The parser approach you used earlier is called recursive-descent.
+This has various advantages and disadvantages, and we discuss those in a bit.
+To conclude, you can look at the parse function in action:

 '''

-val tokenStream: string -> tokenStream

-val parse: string -> polynomial

-'''

-Note in the previous examples that you can successfully parse either constants or complete terms, but once you locate a HAT symbol you insist on having a number following.
-This sort of parsing, when you look only at the next token to guide the parsing process is referred to as LL(1), which stands for Left-to-right, Leftmost derivation parsing, where 1 means that only one look-ahead symbol is used.
-The parser approach we used earlier is called recursive-descent.
-This has various advantages and disadvantages, and we will be discussing those in a bit.
-To conclude here, you can look at the parse function in action:

-'''

 parse "1+3";;

-val it : polynomial = [Const 1; Const 3]
+val it : term list = [Const 1; Const 3]

 parse "2x^2+3x+5";;

-val it : polynomial = [Term (2, "x",2); Term (3, "x",1); Const 5]
+val it : term list = [Term (2,"x",2); Term (3,"x",1); Const 5]

 '''